mendoma/codebusters/README.txt

 # Codebusters

-Codebusters is a game web app designed to test users to complete short coding challenges.
+Codebusters is a game web app designed to test users in completing short coding challenges.
 Users must login or sign-up for an account in order to access the game.
 Players will receive points for correct answers, once completed the number of points will be displayed on the homepage's leaderboard.
-Players with the highest points will get displayer in their respective ranking orders (1 - First Place).
+Players with the highest points will get displayed accordingly in ranking (1 - First Place).

 ##Tech/Frameworks used: